jpaulm/gofbp/README.md

 This repo holds the beginning of an FBP implementation in Go

+*Warning!
+As of 30 Sept., 2021, occasional spurious deadlocks - will be working on this later today!*

 Features include:

 - delayed start of goroutines (FBP processes), unless `MustRun` attribute is specified or the process has no non-IIP inputs (same as JavaFBP delayed start feature)